Sara Jane Road

 If you stand on the bridge at midnight you can see a light flickering out in the woods that looks like a light of an old lantern and you can hear Sara Jane's moans & hollers, as she is looking for her baby that she left under the bridge.
 Some people say that on certain nights like Halloween or Friday the 13th you can actually see the ghost of Sara Jane wandering the woods with her lantern in search of her baby.

 I have been out there many times as a young kid, about 18-20 years ago, with slumber parties and such, and have never seen any lights or ghosts.
 My friends' parents said they had seen these themselves when they were teenagers.
-I'm not even sure if there ever was anyone with the name Sara Jane that lived in this area.
-Story Submitted by Cari
+I'm not even sure if there ever was anyone with the name Sara Jane that lived in this area. - By Cari